twentyOne2x/attnmarkets-docs/pages/users/for-creators-devs-and-ctos.md

 You have:

-* a token with real volume and a community
+- a token with real volume and a community
-* creator or protocol earnings coming in
+- creator or protocol earnings coming in
-* a list of things you want to fund:
+- a list of things you want to fund:

-  * content
+  - content
-  * features
+  - features
-  * marketing
+  - marketing
-  * events, tools, infra
+  - events, tools, infra

 But:

-* selling large chunks of your token feels wrong
+- selling large chunks of your token feels wrong
-* banks do not care about your meme or your address history
+- banks do not care about your meme or your address history

-attn gives you a way to:

-* **turn your earnings into a funding tool**, instead of selling your own supply.
+attn gives you a way to **turn your earnings into a funding tool** instead of selling your own supply.

 ---